-The handler may choose to Remove the tube and hand it to the Rat Wrangler for removal from the ring.
-The tube is never handed to the Judge.
+The handler may choose to Remove the tube.

-- 1. The handler must be able to safely remove the tube without flipping, tipping, or dropping the tube and without an extended wrestling match/tug of war which could put the rat in danger.
+- 1. The handler must be able to safely remove the tube without flipping, tipping, or dropping the tube.
 If the tube tips more than 45 degrees or falls, the handler will be assessed an NQ score.
-If handlers cannot both restrain their dog and safely remove the tube they should choose Method 3: Restrains. - a) If the dog has tipped the tube into an upright position, the handler should gently level the tube before handing it to the RW. - 2.
-The handler must control the dog.
-The dog may be partially or wholly physically and/or verbally restrained, have moved on, or otherwise be under the handler's control.
-Praise, tube removal and restraint may be combined. - 3.
-Once the handler picks up the tube after praising the dog, he/she may briefly show it to the dog but cannot tip, wave in large sweeps or move the tube around in any kind of aggressive way.
-The tube should be handed off to the Rat Wrangler without delay. - a) The Rat Wrangler will not take a tube if the dog is leaping up or otherwise interfering with the tube or Rat Wrangler.
-The dog's teeth must be at least two feet away from the tube for the Rat Wrangler to accept it from the handler. - 4.
-The handler may hand the tube directly out of the ring but cannot choose this method as a special consideration training aid (i.e., cannot hand all tubes out of the ring as a way of not having inside RWs move.) - a) Handlers who lift the tube out of the ring take responsibility for the rat during that period, ensuring the outside RW will not fumble or drop the tube. - 5.
-If the handler does not feel confident about being able to safely remove the tube, the handler must restrain the dog for the Rat Wrangler to remove the tube.
+If handlers cannot both restrain their dog and safely remove the tube they must choose Method 3: Restrains. - a) If the dog has tipped the tube into an upright position, the handler must gently level the tube before handing it to the RW. - 2.
+The dog may be partially or wholly physically and/or verbally restrained.

+- 3. The tube should be handed off to the nearest Rat Wrangler without delay.
+The Rat Wrangler will not take a tube if the dog is leaping up or otherwise interfering with the tube or Rat Wrangler.
+The dog's teeth must be at least two feet away from the tube for the Rat Wrangler to accept it from the handler.
+The tube is never handed to the Judge. - 4.
+Handlers who lift the tube out of the ring take responsibility for the rat during that period, ensuring the outside RW will not fumble or drop the tube.